elisejiuqizhang/TS-AD-Datasets/README.md

 Dataset webpage is [here](https://nsidc.org/data/smap/smap-data.html).
 Check the dataset description [here](https://smap.jpl.nasa.gov/data/?_ga=2.138417011.1712228197.1658525020-1435945832.1658525020).

+* The KDD 2018 paper ["Detecting Anomalies in Multivariate Time Series through Stochastic Recurrent Neural Network"](https://arxiv.org/abs/1802.04431) by NASA is the first paper to use this dataset.
+They provided download link to the dataset in their [repo](https://github.com/khundman/telemanom).

-* Note that the authors of ["Robust Anomaly Detection for Multivariate Time Series through Stochastic Recurrent Neural Network"](https://dl.acm.org/doi/10.1145/3292500.3330672) have also provided a download link for SMAP and MSL in their [repo](https://github.com/NetManAIOps/OmniAnomaly) - see their "Get data" section or check the following commands:
+* Note that the authors of ["Robust Anomaly Detection for Multivariate Time Series through Stochastic Recurrent Neural Network"](https://dl.acm.org/doi/10.1145/3292500.3330672) have also used the same versions of SMAP and MSL in their [repo](https://github.com/NetManAIOps/OmniAnomaly)

-You can get the public datasets (SMAP and MSL) using:
+* The dataset version used by the above two papers can be downloaded using the following commands:

 ```shell
 wget https://s3-us-west-2.amazonaws.com/telemanom/data.zip && unzip data.zip && rm data.zip